ellieayla/datadog-submit-trace/README.md

 https://docs.datadoghq.com/api/?lang=python#tracing only describes the tracer->datadog-agent api,
 without describing how the datadog-agent submits traces to `trace.agent.datadoghq.com`.

+But the datadog-agent obviously knows how to submit APM traces.
-It imports the datadog-agent go packages as a library, using the internals for data serialization and submission.
+This application imports the datadog-agent go packages as a library, using the internals for data serialization and submission.

+It submits exactly one trace with two hardcoded spans and exits.

 All configuration knobs (environment variables and `datadog.yaml`) are expected to have the same behaviour as in the datadog-agent daemon.